15 Easter Recipes To Get You Through the Long Weekend and Beyond

 Mike McEnearney’s roasted root vegetable salad

 Carrots at this time of year aren’t just for the Easter bunny; they’re also a very important side, and pair brilliantly with lamb.
-Mike McEarneny (Kitchen by Mike) serves them in a salad of roasted root vegetable where they rub shoulders with celeriac, parsnips, butternut pumpkin and other veggies pulled from the dirt.
+Mike McEarneny (Kitchen by Mike) serves them in a salad of roasted root vegetables where they rub shoulders with celeriac, parsnips, butternut pumpkin and other veggies pulled from the dirt.
 The whole shebang is elevated with a herbaceous salsa verde given an extra-salty kick with anchovies and capers.

 Brickfields’s hot cross buns